cloud-66-internal/help.cloud66.com/_includes/how-to-guides/databases/manage-backups.md

 We recommend using the [Cloud 66 database backup add-in](/{{page.collection}}/how-to-guides/add-ins/database-backups.html) to manage and restore database backups, but you can also manage them manually.
 This includes downloading the backup, decompressing it, moving it to another server and restoring it.

+## Restoring an automated backup

+You can restore a backup directly through Cloud66 dashboard backup page.
+There is a **restore button** for each backup that will automatically download that backup to your server and restore it.
+If you'd prefer to do so manually, follow one of the guides below.

+## Migrating data using automated backups

+You can use automated database backups to migrate data between servers using the Dashboard, but there are some format restrictions for

 ## Downloading a backup

 You can retrieve your backup in one of three ways: